Xiaoyancg/CS307team12/Demo_of_libraries/sdl_imgui_minimum/README.md

 it is made for developers to include functions in imgui namesapce
 ///////////////////

 5. copy src folder in glad to denpendency\ folder.
-Copy all .cpp file in imgui-master\ and imgui-master\backends to dependency\src folder.
+Copy all .cpp file in imgui-master\ and the two source file with sdl2 and opengl3 in imgui-master\backends to dependency\src folder.
 6. copy files in \SDL2-2.0.14\lib\x64 to dependency\lib folder. dll is dynamic library, we'll copy it to the executable later.

 Compile: